So many babies so little time!

 2. Make a diaper cake – they’re easy, practical and super cute.
 Find fun small baby items and incorporate them into the cake after you assemble the main pieces.
 Things like ointment, washcloths, small baby toys fit nicely.
 (I’m a bit biased, I adore baby diaper cakes!).
 Best diaper cake tutorial on YouTube.

-3. Serve snacking finger food such as veggies, cheese and crackers, mini quiche, fruit kabobs, brownie-bites and other yummy bite sized treats.
+3. Serve snacking finger food such as veggies, cheese and crackers, mini quiche, fruit kabobs, brownie-bites and other yummy bite-sized treats.
 With kids running around and the excitement of family, friends, new babies and gifts… the last thing you need is a messy, saucy food item spilling all over the floor.
 You could also host the party as a pot luck event to keep the costs low.

 4. Have the sibling help pick out the games to play, the prizes or favors and even the baby shower invitations.
 Kids often times pick the most fun things to do, so really get into the spirit of the family event with the siblings helping all along the way.